VulcanJS/vulcan-next/src/content/docs/features/testing-+-storybook.md

 Run `yarn start:test` or `yarn dev:test` to run your Next server in Test mode.
 This will in particular load `.env.test` environment config and set `NODE_ENV` to "test".

-### Database management API routes

-Trigger a request to `api/debug/db/seed` and `api/debug/db/reset` to seed/reset your local database.

-/!\ Those endpoints wont work in production!
-They are only for testing.

 ### TypeScript and vanilla JS (+ESLint)

 ### Custom commands, with TypeScript